RAID Case Studies

 RAID Recovery Blogs

-Even modern servers and storage running RAID technology inside - mostly in enterprises, but more and more in consumer NAS systems as well.
-Well, RAID has survived and as we celebrate its 30th birthday this year, it still plays a major role.
-But why is that so?
-And what are to benefits and disadvantages of the concept?
+Even modern servers and storage systems are running RAID technology - mostly in enterprises, but it has become more prevalent in consumer NAS systems as well.
+RAID has survived for more than 30 years, and it still plays a major role in data storage to this day.
+Why is that?
+Glad you asked.

 In this episode of Storage Board, we’ll take a look at RAID data storage and find out how it works.